IBM/ansible-for-i/README.md

 <b>Getting Started Articles: </b>

-You may want to check out below articles first if you are new to Ansible for IBM i support. https://developer.ibm.com/linuxonpower/2020/05/01/ansible-automation-for-ibm-power-systems/  <br>
+You may want to check out below articles first if you are new to Ansible for IBM i support. <br>
+https://developer.ibm.com/linuxonpower/2020/05/01/ansible-automation-for-ibm-power-systems/  <br>
 https://ibm.github.io/cloud-i-blog/